dbouget/mri_brain_tumor_segmentation/README.md

 > `docker image pull dbouget/mri_brain-tumor_segmentation:v1`

 ### c.
 Models
-The models are to be downloaded separately and placed inside the resources sub-folder:
+In order to download the models locally and prepare the folders, simply run the following:

-> `wget .zip`
+> `source venv/bin/activate`
-`tar -xvf .zip`
-`rm .zip`
-`mv -r models/ resources/`
+`python setup.py`
+`deactivate`

 ## 3. Use
 The command line input parameters are the following: